FormidableLabs/react-native-zephyr/docs/styling-methods.md

 where `ClassNameArg` is a class name derived from your theme and handlers.

-This function has no ties to the React component lifecycle, and therefore can be used anywhere.
+This method has no ties to the React component lifecycle, and therefore can be used anywhere.
 However, it is not aware of color scheme preference, and therefore does not support dark-mode classes out of the box. _Use this if you need a one-off style object and don't need dark-mode support._

 ```tsx title="StylesExample.tsx"
 import { styles } from "./styles";